amoskyalo/Add-to-Cart-Logic-Using-React-Redux/README.md

   To dig deeper into Redux Persist, visit the official [docs](https://www.npmjs.com/package/redux-persist)

   ### 4. React Router
   To navigate to different locations in our application, we will need React Router, to enable routing.
 For example, navigating to cart page.
-From the official docs, they say > React Router enables "client side routing".
+  > From the official docs, they say, React Router enables "client side routing".

   To install React Router, you can run `npm i react-router` React Router contains three packages:
    - React Router